javier-lopez/javier.io/blog/en/_posts/2015-09-10-apt-packages-from-deb-postinst.md

     /var/cache/apt/archives/lock
     /var/lib/dpkg/updates/

-Dpkg/apt-get uses a database in text plain located at **/var/lib/dpkg/status** but keep it in memory while installing/removing packages, upon completion it overrides the old database removing changes made by any internal invocations.
-So it's important to keep track of it too (multiple backups are available at /var/backups/dpkg.status).
+Dpkg/apt-get uses a database in text plain located at **/var/lib/dpkg/status**, it's kind of important to keep track of it too since the result of every apt/dpkg invocation is dumped to it upon completion (multiple backups are available at /var/backups/dpkg.status).

 ## Post execution

-There seem to exist several options to abuse apt-get, cron jobs, daemons queues (aptdaemon?), custom waits, but all them require a considerable amount of time after the main apt-get/dpkg invocation, what if the system go down short after?.
-I finally decided to install everything within the main apt-get process and merge changes short after (that way it takes approximately 1 second to process the missing text operations instead of probably several minutes for further apt instances).
+There seem to exist several options to abuse apt-get, cron jobs, daemons queues (aptdaemon?), custom waits, but all them require a considerable amount of time after the main apt-get/dpkg is done, what if the system go down short after?.
+I finally decided to install everything within the main apt-get process and merge changes at the end (that way it takes a couple of seconds processing the missing text operations instead of probably several minutes for further apt instances).

 It was funny that even more locks were needed to provide some reliability.